 "Mr. Shirley's Christian respects wait on Mr. Wesley.
-The declaration agreed to in conference the 8th of August, 1771, has convinced Mr. Shirley he had mistaken the meaning of the doctrinal points in the minutes of the conference held in London, August 7, 1770; and he hereby wishes to testify the full satisfaction he has in the said declaration, and his hearty concurrence and agreement with the same.
+The declaration agreed to in conference the 8th of August, 1771, has convinced Mr. Shirley he had mistaken the meaning of the doctrinal points in the minutes of the conference the substance of what was spoken, than the exact words; omitting likewise many things of no great weight or consequence.